homenc/HElib/INSTALL.md

 ```
 find_package(helib)
 ```
-2. Run your `cmake` step with `-Dhelib_DIR=<helib install prefix>/share/cmake/helib`.
+2. Run your `cmake` step with
+  `-Dhelib_DIR=<helib install prefix>/share/cmake/helib`.

 ## Example

-A full working example of a cmake-based project which uses HElib can be found in the `examples/example_program` directory.
+Full working examples of cmake-based projects which uses HElib can be found in the `examples` directory.